slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

     symbol(")").
 ```

-The rule for values is not used for parsing values (recall that the syntax of values is covered by the syntax of terms), but for checking whether a term is a value (%CHECKME@Ralf: are terms and values not from different domains? the syntactic and the semantic domain?).
+The rule for values is not used for parsing values (recall that the syntax of values is covered by the syntax of terms), but for checking whether a term is a value (@Ralf%CHECKME: are terms and values not from different domains? the syntactic and the semantic domain?).
 This will be done by generating (or attempting to generate) a string from the syntax tree (which, in Prolog, is done by invoking the grammar with a ground parse tree and a variable sentence).

 ### Summary

 The primary purpose of the grammar as provided by Fig. 19-1 of TAPL is to hint at a specification of an abstract syntax of FJ, on which the specifications of Figs. 19-2 through 4 rely.
 The above DCG makes this specification explicit, by defining the term structures (in the arguments of the rule heads) from which syntax trees are constructed.
-The occurences of the metavariables representing idetifiers in Fig. 19-1 (not the metavariables themselves) translate to logic variables in the DCG rules, which serve to insert the accepted identifiers literally in the syntax tree; all other (occurrences of) metavariables of Fig. 19-1 translate to nonterminals of the DCG (Prolog goals and subgoals).
+The occurrences of the metavariables representing idetifiers in Fig. 19-1 (not the metavariables themselves) translate to logic variables in the DCG rules, which serve to insert the accepted identifiers literally in the syntax tree; all other (occurrences of) metavariables of Fig. 19-1 translate to nonterminals of the DCG (Prolog goals and subgoals).

 ## Evaluation